Governor Report on SEND 2018-2019

 9. How accessible is the school environment?

 As a school we are happy to discuss individual access requirements.
 Facilities we have at present include:

 - wide doors in some parts of the building

 - disabled parking bay

-- care suite being built to meet the needs of individual pupils
+- a care suite to meet the needs of individual pupils

 10. How will the school prepare and support my child when joining Hawkinge Primary School or transferring to a new school?

 As a school we understand that changing schools can be distressing for some children and therefore we aim to make the transition process successful through: